 A stroke or cerebrovascular accident (CVA) occurs when there is either insufficient blood flow to the brain (an occlusive or ischemic strokes) or hemorrhage in the brain (a hemorrhagic stroke) that causes the death of brain cells.
 A Transient Ischemic Attacks (TIA) results from insufficient blood flow to the brain that causes transient neurological deficits but does not cause without actual infarction of tissue.
 The development of temporary neurological symptoms may precede and foreshadow an ischemic stroke.
 Hemorrhagic strokes are often associated with high blood pressure, and diagnosis and treatment of the high blood pressure can help prevent them.
 Careful history taking and physical examination combined with diagnostic tests of varying complexity can allow physicians to diagnose cardiac disease and to begin treatment that can lessen or avert strokes.
 Such tests include the CT Scan, magnetic resonance imaging (MRI), positive emission tomography scan (PET Scan), and angiography.

 Diagnosis and treatment of risk factors for cardiovascular disease helps prevent heart attacks and strokes.
 Immediate treatment within hours of a heart attack or stroke is necessary to minimize the damage.
 While not all heart attacks and strokes are preventable or treatable, many are.
-For more information on cardiovascular disease, click on any of the links on our Medical Malpractice links on our resource links page.

 Schedule a Free Consultation Regarding an Injury Caused by a Heart Attack or Stroke in Camden, NJ – Contact The Law Offices of Andres & Berger, P.C.